hosam1696/Javascript-walkthrouh/electronics.md

 > if only two terminals are of interest these two terminals these termials can be extracted from the complex circuits and the rest of the circuit can be considered as block box*

+### Contactor
+---

+used to deal with high voltages

+nutral or normal phase or two or three